Nigel2392/go-django-queries/README.md

 #### Caveats

-* MySQL does not support the `RETURNING` clause - to get around this and still be able to retrieve the `LastInsertID`, we have to do each INSERT in a separate query.
+* MySQL requuires both `multiStatements` and `interpolateParams` to be `true`.
+This is because the driver cannot [go-sql-driver/mysql](https://github.com/go-sql-driver/mysql) otherwise return multiple result id's in a single query.

 * MySQL and MariaDB do not support preparing multiple statements in a single query, we have to prepare each statement separately this results in BulkUpdate not being properly supported, each update will be executed separately (in a transaction if one was not present).